JimGalvan/ToDo/README.md

 # Features and improvements in progress
 - Use of Hibernate and Derby DB for data persistance.
 - Multiple list of tasks instead of a single place for all.

+## NOTE: To see incomplete updates progress, go to brach: 2022Updates